 - Basic Provisions: these include clauses concerning hours and place of work, salary, holiday entitlement, etc.

-- Bonus or Reward Schemes:provisions should specify whether a director will be entitled to share options, bonus payments based on performance targets, medical insurance or expenses, life and disability insurance or pension options.
+- Bonus or Reward Schemes:provisions could specify whether a director will be entitled to share options, bonus payments based on performance targets, medical insurance or expenses, life and disability insurance or pension options.

-- Defined Duties: it is important to identify a director’s duties, role and limits on authority to avoid future disputes or complications regarding a director’s position and responsibilities.
-The position of director has various accompanying fiduciary duties that are implied by any director or non-executive director’s service agreement.
+- Defined Duties: it is important to identify an executive director’s duties, role and limits on authority to avoid future disputes or complications regarding a director’s position and responsibilities.
+The position of director has various accompanying fiduciary duties that are implied by an executive director's service agreement or a non-executive director’s letter of appointment.
 There are further duties and general principals set out under the Companies Act that apply to directors.
 We would recommend that any service agreement also include more precise and defined duties and responsibilities to reinforce implied terms and statutory responsibilities and mitigate ambiguities.

 - External Appointments: a service agreement should clarify whether a director is permitted to work with other companies and if any restrictions apply to this entitlement, for example, a non-compete clause preventing the director from working with the company’s competitors.
 It would be desirable to have a specific procedure for seeking approval from the company or company shareholders, and the particular grounds on which approval may be refused.